karanjakhar/karanjakhar/README.md

  Computer Vision || Generative AI || Machine Learning Engineer
 ---------------------------------------

-I have been working on vision-related applications for 4 years.
+I have been working on vision-related applications in the industry for 4 years.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [https://karanjakhar.com](https://karanjakhar.com)